 All businesses in direct partnership are listed in the Public Register.

-A local authority can partner with a co-ordinator, such as a trade association or franchisor to provide Primary Authority services to a group of businesses – this is called a co-ordinated partnership.
-The co-ordinator will act on behalf of the members of the group to manage the partnership.
+A local authority can partner with organisations such as trade associations or franchises to provide advice to a group of businesses – this is called a co-ordinated partnership, and the organisation acts as a co-ordinator, managing the partnership on behalf of the members of the group.

 All co-ordinated partnerships are listed in the Public Register, along with information about how to find out which businesses are members of the co-ordinated group.
 Some co-ordinators also publish their list of members on the Register.